IRVA and IRIS-PA Sponsor the René Warcollier Prize

 If no application exceeds a scoring threshold of 100 out of a possible 150 points the award may not be presented.
 In this case award money will apply cumulatively to next year's competition.

-Winner agrees to execute the experiment, formalize the results, and report them (whether positive, mixed, or negative), to the IRVA board on or before May 31, 2013.
+Winner agrees to execute the experiment, formalize the results, and report them (whether positive, mixed, or negative), to the IRVA board no less than two weeks before the date of the next conference.

 A brief (2-3 pages) progress report will be submitted mid-way through the research period.
 The final report should be a paper based on the results of the research and of the proper quality and format for submission to a journal for publication.
-Winners will be encouraged to submit the finished paper for publication in a peer-reviewed journal of their choice, or to the editors of Aperture, with appropriate acknowledgment of IRVA and IRIS-PA support for the research.
+Winners will be encouraged to submit the finished paper for publication in a peer-reviewed journal of their choice, and a summary article, suitable for a lay audience, to the editors of Aperture , with appropriate acknowledgment of IRVA and IRIS-PA support for the research.

 Funding will be linked to the approval of the progress report and final paper.
-Winner will receive $1,500 USD of the total award at the beginning of the research period, $750 USD upon acceptance of the progress report, and $750 USD upon acceptance of the final paper.
+Winner will receive 50% (minimum $1500 USD) of the total award at the beginning of the research period, 25% (minimum $750 USD) upon acceptance of the progress report, and 25% (Minimum $750 USD) upon acceptance of the final paper.